Ian Culverhouse: Non-League

 In 2017 Culverhouse was appointed manager of Southern League Premier Division club King's Lynn Town.
 He led the club to a second-place finish, after which they lost in the play-off final.
 He subsequently left King's Lynn, and was named manager of Grantham Town at the end of May 2018.
 However, after resigning as Grantham manager in October 2018, he returned to King's Lynn as manager on 1 November.
 Despite King's Lynn being in the bottom half of the Southern League Central Premier table when Culverhouse rejoined the club, form improved and the team climbed the table strongly in the second half of the season.
 They clinched the runners up spot on the final day of the season before winning the play-offs and Super play-offs to earn themselves a place in the National League North for the 2019/20 season.

 Despite being relegation favourites and suffering a 3–0 defeat to Guiseley on the opening day of the season; Culverhouse and his team defied the odds and found themselves embroiled in a promotion battle with York City.
 When the season was suspended in March 2020 due to the COVID-19 outbreak; King's Lynn were in 2nd position, two points behind York but crucially had two games in hand.
 Following much deliberation by the National League and Football Association, the League was finally settled on a points-per-game calculation, crowning King's Lynn as champions and securing them and Culverhouse a second successive promotion.

 On 23 January 2022, Culverhouse was appointed manager of National League North side Kettering Town.
 He left the club on 15 May 2022.

 On 6 September 2022, Culverhouse was appointed manager of Boston United following the sacking of Paul Cox, the manager Culverhouse had replaced at Kettering Town.
+Having guided the club to promotion through the play-offs in the 2023–24 season, Culverhouse was sacked in October 2024 with the club sitting in 23rd position in the National League.

+On 28 November 2024, Culverhouse was appointed manager of National League South side St Albans City.
+The season ended in disappointment for the Saints as they were relegated to the Isthmian League Premier Division after eleven years in the National League South.

+On 28 October 2025, Culverhouse returned to National League North club King's Lynn Town for a third spell as manager.